 "In 1963 we will be a hundred years free.
-Have you not forgotten that Is it a memory you do not want to remember?
+Have you not forgotten that you were once a slave?
+Is it a memory you do not want to remember?

 The quote above is from Langston Hughes, a poet, columnist, and a central figure of the Harlem Renaissance.
 Hughes wrote at a time where African-Americans were re-claiming their heritage and identity to unify the black masses for a political gain.